udacity/ud405/1.3.01-Demo-DrawingPoints/README.md

 > A color class, holding the r, g, b and alpha component as floats in the range [0,1].
 All methods perform clamping on the internal values after execution.

+## Alpha

 From our discussion of human color vision, we know what's going on with the `r`, `g`, and `b` components.
 But what's this `alpha` thing?
-[Alpha](https://en.wikipedia.org/wiki/Alpha_compositing) is basicially transparency.
+[Alpha](https://en.wikipedia.org/wiki/Alpha_compositing) is another component of a color that computers use for compositing, which is a fancy way of saying "What happens when you draw stuff on top of other stuff".

+If you draw a shape with `alpha = 1`, then it's totally opaque.
+Whatever the background color was, it's totally gone.
+If you draw a shape with `alpha = 0`, you haven't actually changed anything.
+The new color is totally transparent.
+If `alpha = 0.5`, then the new color is half the background color, half your new color, so your drawing looks transparent.

+For now we're going to be drawing everything fully opaque, so any time you see an `alpha` field, just set it to 1.

 ## Rasterization